-Over ten million people in the U.S have made a career out of building the structures we use every day.
-The construction industry quite literally shapes the world around us, and the people who make it possible deserve to take pride in creating things that others will use and enjoy for years to come.
+Over ten million people in the United States have made a career out of building the structures we use every day.
+The construction industry, quite literally, shapes the world around us, and the people who make it possible deserve to take pride in creating things that others will use and enjoy for years to come.

 What Causes Construction Accidents?